Search Knowledge Base by Keyword

 Therefore, a business needs to create a market both on the buy and sell side.
-For example, CPA firms typically are valued at about 1.0 to 1.5 times gross revenue depending on the book of business quality (age of clientele, average fee, amount of recurring revenue, etc.).
-Using our example you could set up a program where an employee could buy shares using a valuation formula.
-Let’s say you have a CPA firm and you believe the factor is 1.2, and you also want to give your employees a 10% discount.
+For example, CPA firms typically are valued at about 1.0 to 1.2 times gross revenue depending on the book of business quality (age of clientele, average fee, amount of recurring revenue, etc.).
+Using our example, you could set up a program where an employee could buy shares using a valuation formula.
+Let’s say you have a CPA firm and you believe the multiple is 1.2, and you also want to give your employees a 10% discount.
 You are growing and so you also want to use an average revenue number based on the previous two years to smooth out the value.

 Your per share value formula would be (90% x Avg Revenue x 1.2) / number of issued shares.
 This could be used for the buy side, and on the sell side.

 On the buy side you could allow employees to purchase shares annually.
 You could also issue shares as a form of compensation (yes, that would find its way onto a W-2).
 You could also use this arrangement for a future owner where he or she pays some cash and obtains bank financing for the remainder allowing acquisition of a large chunk of shares.
 Many business-oriented banks will put together a deal where the new owner puts in 20% and the bank finances the 80% using the original owners as a backstop for collateralization.
 In other words, the sellers or original owners would promise to buy the shares back from the bank upon default, should it occur.
 You might have to post collateral to satisfy the bank’s risk department.